edakass/Spring-Boot-Turkish-Notes/README.md

 -  Java Code <---> Hibernate <----> Database
 - SQL, JDBC ,ORM(Object To Relational )
 - Hibernate uses JDBC for all database communications.

    Java App <----> Hibernate    JDBC  <----> Database

+## Why we are using JPA Annotations instead of Hibernate?

+- Jpa is a standard specification.
+Hibernate  is an implementation of the JPA specification.
+- Hibernate implementations all of JPA annotations.
+- The Hibernate team recommends the use of JPA Annotations as a best practice.

+## ID Generation  Strategies

+- GenerationType.AUTO/IDENTIFY/SEQUENCE/TABLE